whamcloud/Online-Help/docs/Install_Guide/ig_ch_16_appC_backup_recovery.md

 > Restart network interfaces, if required for the server to make the
 > connection to the IML server.

-1. Re-install the Intel® EE Lustre server packages:
+1. Re-install the Manager for Lustre server packages:

 yum -y install --enablerepo=lustre,iml-agent,e2fsprogs \\